-Of course, we’re assuming you have a development server up and running.
-Our demonstration uses the Remote Server Adapter on Liferay Portal bundled with Apache Tomcat, but you can use the adapter with Liferay Portal on any application server Liferay Portal supports.
+This tutorial uses the Remote Server Adapter on Liferay Portal bundled with Apache Tomcat, but you can use the adapter with Liferay Portal running on any application server Liferay Portal supports.

-Start your remote Liferay Portal instance–verify that you can log in as an administrator.
+Make sure your remote Liferay Portal instance is running and that you can log in as a portal administrator with your account.

 Launch Liferay IDE and open the new server wizard by clicking File → New → Other; select Server in the Server category and click Next.
 Select Remote Liferay Server (Liferay 6.1) in the Liferay, Inc. category.

-Enter the IP address of the machine with the remote Liferay Portal instance into the Server’s host name field.
-For the Server name, enter Liferay@[IP address], then click Next.
+Enter the IP address of the remote Liferay Portal host into the Server’s host name field.
+Enter an arbitrary name for the Server name, like Liferay @ IP_address_of_remote_server, then click Next.

-The New Server wizard’s next page directs you to define the Liferay Portal runtime stub.
-Doing so allows projects created for your remote server to use the runtime stub for satisfying JAR dependencies needed to compile various Liferay projects.
-Select the Liferay bundle type based on the version of your local Liferay bundle, browse to the Liferay bundle directory, and click Next.
+Next, you must define the Liferay Portal runtime stub.
+Doing so enables plugin projects to use the runtime stub for satisfying their JAR file dependencies.
+Select the Liferay bundle type based on the version of your local Liferay bundle, browse to the Liferay bundle directory, select it, and click Next.

-On the next page of the wizard, configure your connection to your remote Liferay instance:
+On the next page of the wizard, configure your connection to the remote Liferay instance: